r7kamura/rack-mongoid/README.md

 # Rack::MongoidAdapter
-Provides RESTful interface as a rack application, wrapping MongoDB.
+Provides RESTful interface for MongoDB as a rack application.

 ## Usage
 ```ruby